A leucine-enriched essential amino acid mixture helps untrained men reduce their level of muscle damage and aids muscle recovery.

 When sports people or even those of us who do not do exercise on a regular basis do muscle damage, then we cause muscle damage in the affected muscles (Clarkson & Hubal, 2002).
 When muscles are damaged by exercise they leak proteins such as myoglobin and creatine phosphokinase (CPK) into the bloodstream (Munjal et al., 1983).
 The purpose of damaging muscles is help build them but in the long term.
 In the short term, muscle strength drops as does the range of motion.
 The ability to continue to do bouts of intense exercise to the same level also declines.

 Supplementation with leucine and other essential amino acids, especially the BCAAs (branched chain amino-acids) has been shown to increase anabolism and reduce catabolism of muscle proteins.
 From that point of view, it is one of the main reasons for the sale of so many supplements.
-Leucine in particular activates various forms of muscle protein synthesis so it is a considerable component in muscle building supplements.
+Leucine in particular activates various forms of muscle protein synthesis so it is a considerable component in muscle building supplements and helps with muscle recovery.

 In the study, there were no changes taking place to the observed maximal isometric strength in those men doing the exercises.
 The results showed that a 3.6 g dose which included 21 mg leucine per body weight was effectively and efficiently absorbed.
 It was enough to raise the serum levels of the essential amino acids for many hours following consumption of the supplement.